SEN INFORMATION REPORT

 Where, despite a relevant graduated response, the child has not made expected progress, the school or parents should consider requesting an Education, Health and Care Assessment (EHC).
 In making their decision with regards to an EHC, the local authority will use evidence provided by the school and the parents and will consult closely with everybody concerned.
 Once a pupil is in receipt of an EHC plan the school will ensure that arrangements are made to meet their needs, making sure that the child and their parents are at the centre of decision making.

-d) how the school adapts the curriculum and learning environment for pupils with special educational needs
+d) How the school adapts the curriculum and learning environment for pupils with special educational needs:

 The school is a communication rich environment.
-STC is widely used around the school through pictorial symbols and signage.
+STC is used around the school through pictorial symbols and signage.

 All classes are well resourced to cater for all learning styles/difficulties.
 Children with SEN have Individual Support Plans which identify areas of need and put strategies and interventions in place.
-Teachers take note of any specific difficulties which children might have and will sit them strategically in the class.
-Eg a child with a hearing problem will be seated so that they are always facing the speaker and are in close proximity.
+Teachers take note of any specific difficulties which children might have and will respond accordingly e.g a child with a hearing problem will be seated so that they are always facing the speaker and are in close proximity.

 Well trained teaching assistants are used as mentors to ensure the well-being of the child during unstructured sessions.

 Through the use of a friendship post, children are encouraged to be aware of vulnerable children during playtime and lunchtime and to be their ‘buddies’.

-e) additional support for learning that is available to pupils with special educational needs
+e) Additional support for learning that is available to pupils with special educational needs

-- Every class is resourced to cater for a variety of learning needs, including visual timetables and differentiated ‘HELP’ sheets for literacy and numeracy.
+• Every class is resourced to cater for a variety of learning needs, including visual timetables and differentiated ‘HELP’ sheets for literacy and numeracy.

-- The school structure enables the children to be grouped so that their needs are supported, by an additional adult in the class, who provides differentiated tasks which are appropriate to their needs
+• The school structure enables the children to be grouped so that their needs are supported, by an additional adult in the class, who provides differentiated tasks which are appropriate to their needs

-- If a child fails to make appropriate progress after significant intervention, the SENCO will meet with the parent carer to suggest that their child requires extra specialist support from a professional outside of the school.
+• If a child fails to make appropriate progress after significant intervention, the SENCO will meet with the parent carer to suggest that their child requires extra specialist support from a professional outside of the school.

-f) how the school enables pupils with special educational needs to engage in the activities of the school (including physical activities) together with children who do not have special educational needs
+f) How the school enables pupils with special educational needs to engage in the activities of the school (including physical activities) together with children who do not have special educational needs

 When organising any trips or activities, the school takes due note of their duties under the Equality Act 2010 (see Accessibility Plan 2014-2017).
 Where necessary, parent carers of children with SEN are consulted with regards to a specific activity.
 This is particularly relevant with regards to residential trips.
 In these circumstances, a detailed plan and risk assessment is made prior to the trip.
 Within the school, support is provided by teaching assistants.
 The accessibility plan is reviewed regularly.

-g) support that is available for improving the emotional, mental and social development of pupils with special educational needs
+g) Support that is available for improving the emotional, mental and social development of pupils with special educational needs:

-The school has a flourishing school council and children with SEN are encouraged to offer their views and to play an active role on the council.
+The school has a flourishing school council and children with SEN are encouraged to offer their views and play an active role on the council.
 A teaching assistant has been trained as an ELSA (Emotional Literacy Support Assistant) and children who are experiencing social and emotional problems are referred to her by the class teacher.
 The ELSA then carries out a programme of work with that child.